Skip to content

 keep Studio-specific behavior out of Core

-The Relationship Manifest Surface is a stable v1.0 Core-owned read-only inspection surface for the admitted relationship families documented on this page.
+The Relationship Manifest Surface remains a Core-owned read-only inspection surface.

-Additional relationship families may be added only if Core can derive them deterministically from explicit Mission Model semantics.
+Additional relationship families may be added only if Core can derive them deterministically from explicit Mission Model semantics and the compatibility impact is explicit, reviewed and documented.